wandored/cadrinkrecipes/_build/html/_sources/recipes/steakhouse/godfather.md

 ## PROCEDURE
 1. Build in a rocks glass
 2. Add a large ice cube
-3. Garnish with an orange peel# SECRETS OF SUCCESS
+3. Garnish with an orange peel

 ```{tip}
 * Great pre or post dinner cocktail